uwejacobs/owm-weather/readme.txt

 <h4>For developers</h4>
 Templating system: The main advantage is that you can create a completely personalized weather without changing the core of the plugin.
 In addition, your changes will not be overwritten at each plugin update.

-* Go to WP Cloudy template directory: http://yoursite.com/wp-content/plugins/wp-cloudy-2/template/
+* Go to WP OWM Weather template directory: http://yoursite.com/wp-content/plugins/wp-owm-weather/template/
-* Copy content-wpcloudy-custom1.php and content-wpcloudy-custom2.php files.
+* Copy content-wpowmweather-custom1.php and content-wpowmweather-custom2.php files.
 * Go to your theme directory: http://yoursite.com/wp-content/themes/yourtheme/
-* Create a new folder called wp-cloudy-2 (the spelling is important).
+* Create a new folder called wp-owm-weather (the spelling is important).
-* In this new folder, paste content-wpcloudy-custom1.php and content-wpcloudy-custom2.php files.
+* In this new folder, paste content-wpowmweather-custom1.php and content-wpowmweather-custom2.php files.
-* Now, open content-wpcloudy-custom1.php or content-wpcloudy-custom2.php with a php editor like notepad ++, coda2, sublime text…
+* Now, open content-wpowmweather-custom1.php or content-wpowmweather-custom2.php with a php editor like notepad ++, coda2, sublime text…
 * Write your weather layout..
 You can use the other templates as guidelines.
 * Save and send your changes via FTP.
 * Now you built a custom weather template.
 Select the template "Custom 1" or "Custom 2" in your weather settings.